-The following guidelines are recommended as general minimal requirements for doctoral level licensure as a health service psychologist:
+The following guidelines are recommended as general minimal requirements for doctoral level licensure as a general applied psychologist:

-Two years of supervised experience, at least one of which shall have been completed after receipt of the doctoral degree, for a minimum of 3,000 total clock hours; ASPPB Supervision Guidelines for Education and Training leading to Licensure as a Health Service Provider

-Page 14 of 56

-August 2015

-- 2. Each year [or equivalent] shall be comprised of no less than 10 months, but no more than 24 months, and consist of at least 1,500 hours of professional service including but not limited to direct contact, supervision and didactic training; - One year must be doctoral internship which consists of a minimum of 1500 hours of actual work experience (exclusive of holidays, sick leave, vacations or other such absences).
-There may be exceptions for respecialization and general applied candidates; - 4.
-Respecialization or general applied candidates may complete the entire 3,000 hours of supervised experience post-doctoral, however, the first 1,500 hours of such supervised experience must meet the requirements of the doctoral internship; - 5.
-The DOT or primary supervisor shall ensure that the supervised experience is a systematic and planned sequence of supervised professional experience of increasing complexity, with the primary objective to prepare the supervisee for the next level of training or licensure; - 6.
-The training status of the supervisee shall be identified by an appropriate title, such as student, intern, resident, fellow, psychological assistant, etc., in order that their training status is clearly identifiable to clients, third party payors, and other entities; - 7.
-Services provided under the authority of a different profession (e.g., under a license as a Social Worker, under a license as a Licensed Professional Counselor,) cannot be used to accrue supervised professional experience for the purposes of obtaining a license as a psychologist; - 8.
-A supervisor shall not be responsible for the case supervision of more than three (3) full-time equivalent supervisees (full time equivalent equals 40 case hours per week) simultaneously for licensure; - 9.
-Supervisees should not pay for supervision at the practicum or doctoral internship level.
-If payment is allowed for supervision at the post-doctoral level, supervisors
+- 1. Two years of supervised experience, at least one of which shall be completed after receipt of the doctoral degree, for a minimum of 3,000 total clock hours; - 2.
+Each year [or equivalent] shall be comprised of no less than 10 months, but no more than 24 months, and consist of at least 1,500 hours of professional service including but not limited to direct contact, supervision and didactic training; - One year may be pre-doctoral internship which consists of a minimum of 1,500 hours of actual work experience (exclusive of holidays, sick leave, vacations or other such absences). - 4.
+General applied candidates may complete the entire 3,000 hours of supervised experience post-doctoral.
+The first 1,500 hours of the post-doctoral experience must meet the requirements as specified in D below. - 5.
+The primary supervisor shall ensure that the supervised experience is a systematic and planned sequence of increasing complexity, with the primary purpose to prepare the supervisee for the next level of training or licensure; - 6.
+The training status of the supervisee shall be identified by an appropriate title, such as resident, fellow, intern, psychological assistant, student, etc., in order that their training status is clearly identifiable to clients and other entities; - 7.
+Services provided under the authority of a different profession cannot be used to accrue supervised professional experience for the purposes of obtaining a license as a psychologist; - 8.
+A supervisor shall only be responsible for the number of full-time equivalent supervisees as acceptable to the regulatory authority.
+This is typically no more than three (3) full-